josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 How many fast, cheap iteration cycles will you burn through before it would've been more efficient to just do it slowly and methodically from the start?
 Do you know what that number is?

-But this is all assuming AI actually speeds up the iteration loop in the first place; there's good reason to question even that.
+But this is all assuming AI actually speeds up the iteration loop in the first place, and there's good reason to question even that.

 ### The iteration loop